echogarden-project/echogarden/docs/Tasklist.md

 * Support more operations

 ### CLI
 * Show names of files written do disk.
-This is useful for cases where a file is auto-renamed to prevent overwriting existing data.
+This is useful for cases where a file is auto-renamed to prevent overwriting existing data
-* Restrict input media file extensions to ensure that invalid files are not passed to FFmpeg.
+* Restrict input media file extensions to ensure that invalid files are not passed to FFmpeg
 * Mode to print IPA words when speaking
 * Consider what to do with non-supported templates like `[hello]`
 * Show a message when a new version is available
 * Figure out which terminal outputs should go to stdout, or if that's a good idea at all
 * Print available synthesis voices when no voice matches (or suggest near matches)
 * `transcribe` may also accept `http://` and `https://` URLs and pull the remote media file
-* Make enum options case-insensitive if possible
+* Make `enum` options case-insensitive if possible
 * More fine-grained intermediate progress report for operations
 * Suggest possible correction on the error of not using `=`, e.g. `speed 0.9` instead of `speed=0.9`
 * Multiple configuration files in `--config=..` taking precedence by order